 How to get to Waves Vienna

-Most of the ten or so stages and the Waves Vienna festival HQ are at the WUK cultural centre (or within a few minutes walk) and easily reached by public transport.
+Most of the ten or so stages and the Waves Vienna festival HQ (in non-Corona years) are at the WUK cultural centre (or within a few minutes walk) and easily reached by public transport.

 Subway: take the U6 to Währinger Straße-Volksoper and walk back down toward the city centre (or take a tram for one stop)